-Where a target value is exceeded, appropriate authorities in the UK are required to specify the areas of exceedance and the sources contributing to it.
+Where a target value is exceeded, appropriate authorities in the UK are required to specify the areas of exceedance and the sources contributing to it4.

-Following an exceedance appropriate authorities in UK must submit a report detailing the measures already taken or that will be taken, to reduce levels of this pollutant.
+Following an exceedance appropriate authorities in UK must submit a report detailing the measures already taken, ongoing or that will be taken, to reduce levels of this pollutant.
 Particularly those directed at the main emission sources in order to attain the target value.
 The Environmental Permitting Regulations (EPR) (England & Wales) aim to prevent or minimise pollution by placing stringent limits on emissions from industrial sources.
 It is required that all reasonable measures should be taken that do not entail disproportionate cost.
-The report must be submitted no later than 2 years after the end of the year in which the exceedance triggering the measure was observed (i.e. the end of 2021 for 2019 compliance year - see Table 1).
+The report must be submitted no later than 2 years after the end of the year in which the exceedance triggering the measure was observed (i.e. the end of 2022 for 2020 compliance year - see Table 1).

-This report on nickel is the seventh such report that the UK has produced and updates the Report on Measures produced for the exceedances reported for 2013, 2014, 2015, 2016 and 2018.
+This report on nickel is the eighth such report that the UK has produced and updates the Report on Measures produced for the exceedances reported for 2013, 2014, 2015, 2016, 2018 and 20191.
+No exceedances were reported for the year 2017, an overview report on measures for Ni was, however, still prepared.